 The Breville Smart Grinder Pro is a reliable, well-built coffee grinder, but like any machine, it occasionally runs into trouble and stops working.
-The good news is that most problems with this machine are easily resolved.
+I have encountered my fair share of minor niggles on my unit, and the good news is that most problems with this machine are easily resolved.

 To help you through that urgent situation when a misbehaving machine stands between you and your brew, I’ve compiled the most common issues with the Breville Smart Grinder Pro and how to fix them.